theolivenbaum/resin/README.md

 # &#9084; Resin Extensible Search Engine

+Resin is a document oriented key/value database with columnar indexing.
+Its three main units of data are _document_ (a set of keys and values), _vector_ and _query (a tree of vectors).

+Vector spaces are configured through the `Sir.IModel`, `Sir.IStringModel` and `Sir.IEuclidDistance` contracts.

-Resin is a document database that's been coupled with a search index, but not just any index.
-This index can represent any vector space no matter how thick or wide as long as it's a `Sir.IModel`, which means, you can use it to analyze term based spaces as well as semantic ones, also fictional ones, so, almost any index.
+Resin can be used to analyze term based spaces as well as semantic ones.

+"There's no real recipie, only a method."

+- Marco Pierre White

-## Pluggable, searchable vector spaces
+## Big searchable vector spaces

-From embeddings extracted from document fields during the tokenization phase of the write session, spaces are constructed and persisted on disk as bitmaps, made scannable in a streaming fashion so that only a small amount of pressure is put on memory while querying, only what amounts to the size of a single graph node (per thread), which is usually very small, enabling the possibility to scan indices that are larger than memory.
+From embeddings extracted from document fields during the tokenization phase of the write session, spaces are constructed and persisted on disk as bitmaps so that they are scannable in a streaming fashion, so that only a small amount of pressure is put on memory while querying, only what amounts to the size of a single graph node (per thread), which is usually very small, enabling the possibility to scan indices that are larger than memory.

 Spaces are configured by implementing `IModel` or `IStringModel`.